 - Make an appointment to see my dermatologist for another full body scan in six months.

-I’m done, for now at least!
+I’m done with Mohs surgery follow up visits, for now at least!

 How often do you speak to your family members about skin cancer?